BRINGING J-1 TEACHERS AND U.S. SCHOOLS TOGETHER - TEACH IN THE USA

 The host school also has its own requirements, and you have to satisfy all of those before being eligible for the program as well.

-You must not use the program as a means to apply for other types of employment or permanent residency.
+You must not use the program as a means to apply for other types of employment,permanent residency or other legal residence.

 You have to supply three reference letters from your previous employers, colleagues, etc. that you are of good character, reputation, and teaching skills.